csells/partial_json_expander/DESIGN.md

 ## Overview

-The `partial_json_expander` package provides functionality to repair incomplete JSON strings and apply schema defaults, particularly useful for processing streaming LLM output where JSON responses arrive in chunks.
+The `partial_json_expander` package provides JSON completion functionality that transforms incomplete JSON strings into complete, schema-compliant objects.
+This is particularly useful for processing streaming LLM output where JSON responses arrive in chunks.

+### Key Capabilities
+- **Smart Property Completion**: Completes partial property names like `{"temp` → `"temperature"`
+- **Schema-Driven Defaults**: Applies explicit or type-based defaults for all missing data
+- **Graceful Error Handling**: Returns null for malformed JSON that can't be completed
+- **Streaming-Ready**: Designed for progressive JSON building from chunks

 ## Core Components

 ### 1. `expandPartialJson()`
-The main entry point that orchestrates the JSON repair and default merging process.
+The main entry point that orchestrates the JSON parsing and default merging process.

 **Process:**
-1. Attempts to repair the partial JSON string
+1. Creates a `PartialJsonParser` to parse the input with schema context
-2. If repair succeeds, parses the JSON
+2. If parsing succeeds, creates a `PartialJsonCompleter` to apply defaults
-3. Merges schema defaults into the parsed object
-4. Returns null if repair or parsing fails
+3. Handles malformed JSON by returning null
+4. Returns completed JSON object with all defaults applied

-### 2. `_closePartialJson()`
+### 2. `PartialJsonParser` (New Architecture)
-The JSON repair engine that handles various incomplete JSON scenarios.
+A state machine-based parser that handles incomplete JSON directly during parsing.

-**Repair Strategies:**
-- **Trailing cleanup**: Removes trailing whitespace and commas
-- **Incomplete key completion**: Detects partial property keys and attempts to complete them by matching against schema properties
-- **Missing values**: Adds `null` for properties ending with `:`
-- **String balancing**: Closes unclosed string literals
-- **Bracket/brace balancing**: Adds missing closing brackets and braces

-**Failure cases:**
-- Ambiguous partial keys (multiple schema properties match)
-- More closing brackets/braces than opening ones
+**Key Features:**
+- **Position tracking**: Maintains line/column information for better error reporting
+- **Parse tree creation**: Builds an AST with completion status for each node
+- **Schema-aware parsing**: Uses schema context during parsing for better completion
+- **Incomplete string detection**: Tracks whether property keys are incomplete
+- **Malformed JSON detection**: Identifies invalid structures like double commas

+**Parse Node Types:**
+- `ObjectNode`: Objects with entries that may be incomplete
+- `ArrayNode`: Arrays with elements
+- `StringNode`: Strings that may be unclosed
-- Malformed JSON that can't be repaired
+- `NumberNode`: Numbers that may be partial

-### 3. `_mergeDefaults()`
-Recursively applies schema defaults to the parsed JSON object.

-**Features:**
+- `BoolNode`: Complete boolean values
-- Applies default values for missing properties
+- `NullNode`: Null values

-- Creates empty objects/arrays for missing properties based on type
+### 3. `PartialJsonCompleter` (New Architecture)
+Completes the parse tree by applying schema defaults and handling incomplete nodes.

+**Completion Strategies:**
+- **Property name completion**: Single-char and meaningful prefixes for unique matches
+- **Schema-guided defaults**: Applies explicit defaults or type-based defaults intelligently
-- Recursively processes nested objects and arrays
+- **Nested defaults**: Recursively creates objects with nested property defaults
-- Removes properties not defined in schema when `additionalProperties: false`
+- **Required property handling**: Required properties get `null` instead of defaults when missing values
+- **Non-required property handling**: Gets explicit schema defaults or type defaults
+- **Null preservation**: Maintains null values when null is valid per schema type

 ### 4. `randomChunkedJson()`
 A utility function for testing that simulates streaming JSON by breaking a